-Rounding and estimation are helpful tools that allow us to simplify numbers so that they are easier for our brains to work with.
+Rounding is a helpful tool that allows us to simplify numbers so that they are easier for our brains to work with.

 When rounding, the first thing you need to decide is your “round-off” digit.
 For instance, let’s say you are asked to round a number to the nearest hundreds place.
 The round-off digit is the digit in the hundreds place.
 The round-off digit is always the place value of the number that you are rounding to.

 Once you know your round-off number, you then need to look at the very next number to the right of that round-off digit.
-If that number is less than 5, then the round-off digit stays the same and you change everything to the right to 0s.
-If that number is 5 or greater, add 1 to the round off digit and change everything to the right of it to 0s..
+If that number is less than 5, then the round-off digit stays the same and you change everything to the right to zeroes.
+If that number is 5 or greater, add 1 to the round-off digit and change everything to the right of it to zeroes.

 Let’s look at an example:

 Round 7,890.45 to the nearest hundred place.

 So, we need to find our round-off digit, which is the number in the hundreds place, so 8.
 Now, look at the digit one place to the right, which is 9.
 9 is more than 5, so our round-off digit 8 needs to be rounded up.
-So, we add one to the round-off digit, and change everything to the right to 0s.
+So, we add one to the round-off digit and change everything to the right to zeroes.
 So that gives us 7,900.00.
-But since everything to the right is already 0s, we don’t really need this decimal place so we can just rewrite this as 7,900.
+But since everything to the right is already zeroes, we don’t really need this decimal place so we can just rewrite this as 7,900.

 Let’s look at another example.

 Round 37.9824 to the nearest thousandth.

 So, let’s find our round-off digit, which is 2.
 Now, look at the number to the right of that round-off digit, which is 4.
 Since 4 is less than 5, the round-off digit stays the same, and everything to the right of it can be dropped.

 I hope that this video has been helpful!
 See you guys next time!